Annie1790/shopping-list-server/README.md

 See `database/database.js`.

+To connect with PgAdmin, enter the following to command line:
+`fly proxy 5432 -a galexdb`

 ### `shopItem.js` now has the updated POST and PUT request handler

 `POST`: adds the new grocery list item to the database.